NLion74/Matrix-Notifier/README.md

 # Matrix-Notifier
 A Matrix Bot inspired by gotify and ntfy though it has way less features.

-Technically this bot supports titles and content server side but the bot is only using the content and just ignoring the title.

 ## Setup

 The easiest way of installing would be to use docker, however if for any reason that is not an option you can also install it from source.